Ayushman Bharat Yojana: Participation by states and union territories

 India's 28 states and 8 union territories each make their own choice about whether to participate in Ayushman Bharat Yojana.
-In February 2018 when the program was announced 20 states committed to join.
-In September 2018 shortly after launch some states and territories declined to participate in the program.
+In February 2018, when the program was announced 20 states committed to join.
+In September 2018, shortly after launch some states and territories declined to participate in the program.
 Maharashtra and Tamil Nadu initially declined to join because they each had their own state healthcare programmes.
 Those programs, Mahatma Jyotiba Phule Jan Arogya Yojana and the programme for Tamil Nadu, were already functioning well.
 These states later both joined Ayushman Bharat Yojana with special exceptions to make it part of their existing infrastructure.
 In a similar way, Kerala, despite having its own health program agreed to begin using Ayushman Bharat Yojana from November 2019.
 West Bengal initially joined the program but then opted out in favor of establishing their own regional health programme.
-Telangana did the same.
-By January 2020 Odisha had not joined the scheme.
-In March 2020 Delhi announced that it would join the program.
+Telangana did the same, but later rejoined the scheme in May 2021.
+But Odisha had not joined the scheme because Biju Swasthya Kalyana Jojana (BSKJ) launched in 2017 was more beneficiary than PM-JAY.
+In April 2025, Odisha joined the scheme after BJP won the state election in 2024.
+But PM-JAY proved to be less beneficiary than BSKJ after implementation.
+In March 2020, AAP govt in Delhi announced that it would join the program but didn't.
+However, in 2025, when the BJP won the state election, the scheme was formally implemented on April 2025.

 Participation by local people

-In May 2020 Prime Minister Narendra Modi said in his radio show Mann Ki Baat that the Ayushman Bharat scheme had recently benefited more than one crore people.
+In May 2020, Prime Minister Narendra Modi said in his radio show Mann Ki Baat that the Ayushman Bharat scheme had recently benefited more than one crore people.
 By May 2020, the scheme had provided more than 1 crore treatments with a value of ₹13412 crore.
 The number of public and private hospitals empanelled nationwide stands at 24,432.
 The Ayushman Bharat Yojana programme announced a special collaboration with the Employees' State Insurance programme in November 2019.
 From June 2020, the program had entered a pilot to cover 120,000 workers with that insurance at 15 hospitals.